 As always feel free to leave your comments below.

 Full Disclosure: I used to work at Kinsta, but don’t anymore.
 I do have a vested interest in the company, but also fully stand behind their product and services.
-It’s where I host this website and all of my other projects.
+I’ve used dozens of hosting providers over the years and Kinsta is where I’m proud to host this website and all of my other projects.